Trello vs Monday: Which one is better? (2023)

 Both Trello and monday.com are popular project management tools — but how much would they set you back each month?

-Trello’s free plan is ideal for small teams or individuals looking to boost their project organization.
-It comes with many useful features, such as:
+The free plan contains features ideal for small individuals or teams looking to boost their project organization, such as:

 The Enterprise plan can have as many as 5,000 users — in that case, you’d pay less per user each month.
 If your team is larger than that, contact sales to get a quote.